etherforce/FeTSy/fetsy/webclient/scripts/services.coffee.md

 # Base file for FeTSy services

 Initiate new angular module with the name 'FeTSy.services'.
+TODO: Rename this to 'FeTSy.providers'.

     angular.module 'FeTSy.services', []

-Now setup some services (factory recipes, value recipes) we use.
+Now setup some provider recipes (factory recipes, value recipes, constant recipes) we use.

 ## User's Permission factory